wadmp/wadmp.github.io/src/gen3/docs/vpn/overview/README.md

 - This can affect:

 1. Connected devices behind routers
-2. _Roadwarriors_, who may no longer be able to connect
+2. _Roadwarriors_ (remote VPN users), who may no longer be able to connect
 3. Existing network settings and communication

 - Because of these potential disruptions, it is highly recommended to carefully review and update all dependent configurations after making changes in the Danger Zone.